RandomDebugGuy/RandomDebugGuy/README.md

   - Electronics ability (soldering isn't an ability but why not put it here *shrug*)
 </details>

 If for any reason you want to reach me, email me at <a href="mailto:randomdebugguy@gmail.com">RandomDebugGuy@gmail.com</a>.
-I will respond in less than 2 weeks!
+I will respond wihin a few days!